TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Info/ModifyInfoModuleContentEvent.rst

 .. versionadded:: 12.0
-   This event has been introduced as a more powerful and flexible alternative for the removed :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['cms/web_info/class.tx_cms_webinfo.php']['drawFooterHook']` hook.
+   This event has been introduced as a more powerful and flexible alternative to :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['cms/web_info/class.tx_cms_webinfo.php']['drawFooterHook']` which has now been removed.

-This event allows to modify the content above and below the actual info module content.
+This event allows the content above and below the info module to be modified.
 The content added in the event is displayed in each submodule of :guilabel:`Web > Info`.

-The event also provides the :php:`getCurrentModule()` method, which returns the currently requested (sub)module.
+The event also provides the :php:`getCurrentModule()` method, which returns the current requested submodule.
 It is therefore possible to limit the added content to a subset of the available submodules.

-Next to the :php:`getRequest()` and the :php:`getModuleTemplate()` methods this event also features the usual getters and setters for the header and footer content.
+Next to :php:`getRequest()` and the :php:`getModuleTemplate()`
+methods this event also features getters and setters for the header and footer content.

 Access control
 ==============

-The added content is by defualt always displayed.
+The added content is by default always displayed.
 This event provides the :php:`hasAccess()` method, returning whether the access checks in the module were passed by the user.